isomerpages/astar-nrp/_community/01-clubs.md

 title: Robotics Clubs
 permalink: /community/clubs
 ---
-Here is the list of clubs doing Robotics in Singapore.
+Here are some of the student clubs in Singapore working on, and playing with robotics.
+Check out their passion!

-This page is under construction.
+(This page is under construction)